 I'm an entrepreneur, engineer, designer, and artist.
 I have many interests and have worked on many projects over the years, a selection of which you can find below.
 You can also find me on LinkedIn.

-Superliminal is virtual reality app that allows you to experience your music in an immersive way instead of just listening to it.
-Currently, you can select a song file or folder stored on your device and immediately start viewing a procedurally-generated visualization that reacts to your music.
+Superliminal is a VR app that allows you to experience your music in an immersive way instead of just listening to it.
+Currently, you can select song files stored on your device or use your microphone and immediately start viewing a procedurally-generated visualization that reacts to your music.
 I have plans to add Spotify integration in the future, as well as more visualizations and environments.

 I worked at Microsoft for several years as a Program Manager on two teams.
 On the first team, I helped design new products for information workers to easily create database-backed apps, essentially a new version of the venerable Access application.
 The work we did ultimately culminated in Microsoft Forms and its integration into Excel.